HarshBabla99/qoptics_pkgs_benchmarks/README.md

 ### Setting up the testing environment

 To reduce noise use dedicated cpu core for the benchmarks.
-This can be done with cset:

-    sudo cset shield -k on -c 0
-    sudo cset shield --user=sebastian --group=users -e bash
+I use a dedicated cluster node, and run `make.sh` using SLURM.

-Especially for julia, one still has to set the users home directory:
+For julia, one still has to set the users home directory:

-    HOME=/home/sebastian
+    HOME=/home/[username]

 ### Running the benchmarks

-Now one can either manually run benchmarks of interest by simply executing the benchmark file or alternatively use the `runall.py` script to run them all automatically.
+Now one can either manually run benchmarks of interest by simply executing the benchmark file or alternatively use the `run_all.py` script to run them all automatically.
+The bash script `make.sh` runs `run_all.py`, and also collects and plots the data. `make.sh` is compatible with SLURM.

 ## More information to this repository